5 Types of Investments Suitable for Beginners

 Real estate investment trusts (REITs)

-REITs allow you to own shares of income-generating properties like malls or offices without buying the whole property yourself.
-These SGX-listed companies own and manage the properties and distribute a large portion of their rental income as dividends.
+REITs allow you to own shares of income-generating properties like malls, offices, or data centres without buying the whole property yourself.
+These SGX-listed companies own and manage the properties and are mandated by law to distribute at least 90% of their taxable income as dividends to shareholders.

 » Learn more: Take a look at our guide to REITs.